 But, before you run to a moneylender to get a business loan, you must remember the following points to ensure your application would be as smooth as possible:

 - Make a clear business plan first.
-Even if your plans are laid out in your mind, you need to present to the moneylender or to your investors your plans for the future.
+Even if your plans are laid out in your mind, you need to present to the moneylender or your investors your plans for the future.
 Without a business plan, they will not be assured that you have a clear plan, especially if something goes wrong.
 Your business plan would also help your investors or moneylenders to point out loopholes you can sort out to make your plans more solid.

 - As you make your business plan, research the background and offers of all the moneylenders in the country offering business loans.
 Check if the moneylender is legitimate by looking into the official registry of moneylenders found in the Ministry of Law website.
 Once you validated they are legitimate, try checking online about their performance as a moneylender and if there are tips from other borrowers on how to get better deals from the moneylender in question.

 - Check all the rates for business loans offered by the moneylenders you shortlisted.
-You must remember that business loans have high interest rates, so you need to consider your business’ current financial stability.
+You must remember that business loans have high-interest rates, so you need to consider your business’ current financial stability.
 Will you be able to pay the monthly repayments?
 If you think you will need a more flexible loan program, ask the moneylender if they will be open for a flexible plan.
 If you plan on paying your dues early, ask if they will ask for a penalty charge for early repayments.

 - Check what type of business loan is available through the moneylender you are planning to contact.
-There are a wide variety of business loans available and it can cover a wide variety of purposes.
+There is a wide variety of business loans available and it can cover a wide variety of purposes.
 Some of them are also different in terms of their loan tenure and conditions.
 Check which one is right for you and ask about the requirements and conditions.

 - While checking the loans available for businesses, know how much you will need.
 Consider all the things you need to pay for and if you are facing a slow month, borrow some extra money that will help you during this slow season.
 Just make sure you will be able to pay your loans on time to avoid defaults.